Carolyn earned her BA in English Literature at Brigham Young University.

-As an aside, the theme of self-deception is also found in Lewis' apocalyptic novel in the Narnia series, the Last Battle, in which an anti-Christ plays a key role in the story.
+The theme of self-deception also appears in Lewis' apocalyptic novel in the Narnia series, "The Last Battle," in which an anti-Christ plays a key role in the story.

 Till We Have Faces explores the themes of love, companionship, and fidelity that appear in some of Lewis' other writings for children and adults, such as in The Four Loves, and in his series of novels for children, The Chronicles of Narnia.

-In a fascinating article Kathryn Lindskoog1 of the New York C.S.
+In a fascinating article Kathryn Lindskoog of the New York C.S.
 Lewis Society explores the significant names found in Till We Have Faces: